trackIT-Systems/sonari/back/docs/user_guide/evaluation.md

 ## Understanding Predictions

-In Whombat, predictions share similarities with [annotations](annotation_projects.md#understanding-annotation).
+In Sonari, predictions share similarities with [annotations](annotation_projects.md#understanding-annotation).
 Like annotations, predictions exist in two forms: **sound event** and **clip predictions**.
 Predicted sound events encompass a Region of Interest (RoI)